mmistakes/minimal-mistakes/_pages/about.md

 ### Kvasi quantum computer simulator

-Kvasi, the Atos Quantum Learning Machine, is a quantum computing simulator with which you can learn to use and develop new quantum algorithms.
+Kvasi, the Atos Quantum Learning Machine or Qaptiva is a quantum computing simulator with which you can learn to use and develop new quantum algorithms.
 Kvasi provides a platform for developing and simulating quantum algorithms in both ideal and realistic, noisy conditions.
 Kvasi is capable of simulating algorithms for quantum computers of 30+ qubits.
 For more information, see [https://research.csc.fi/-/kvasi](https://research.csc.fi/-/kvasi)

 ### Other resources